 “Nurdling” is like a game of I Spy that helps clean up our planet, and one woman has gone viral for it.

-TikToker Kaylin (@lifeinthebayou) started posting about nurdling earlier this fall and has since drawn millions of views with her eye-opening ocean clean-up videos.
+TikToker Kaylin (@lifeinthebayou) started posting about nurdling last year and has since drawn millions of views with her eye-opening ocean clean-up videos.

 What are nurdles?